 In Malaysia, there are several respite care options available.
 These services can help relieve you of your caregiving responsibilities in the short-term so that you can take time off for yourself.

 Day Care Centres

-Particularly useful for working caregivers, day care centres can support your loved one with activities of daily living and engage them in exercises and mind-stimulating games in the day, from a few hours to a full day.
+Particularly useful for working caregivers, daycare centres can support your loved ones with activities of daily living and engage them in exercises and mind-stimulating games in the day, from a few hours to a full day.

 If your loved one needs support with nursing care as well, getting respite care at a nursing home may be a more viable option.
 Respite care at nursing homes will require your loved one to stay for a minimum of seven days per stay and up to 30 days a year.
 This option may be suitable for those with helpers on home leave or for family caregivers who need an extended break.

 Having a loved one who experiences behavioural and sleep issues can prevent caregivers from getting a good night’s sleep.
 For example, a person with dementia may confuse day and night in a symptom known as sundowning.
 In these cases, 24/7 supervision may be required and the caregiver can employ the help of a professional caregiver to take over caregiving responsibilities at night.

 For caregivers who prefer for their loved ones to remain in the comfort and familiarity of home, home care options are available.
 Qualified home nurses and caregivers can support your loved one with activities of daily living and nursing procedures so that you can have peace of mind while taking a break from caregiving.

 When the going gets tough, it can help to remember that you’re not alone.
 Help is always available.
 Don’t hesitate to reach out for support when you need it.